kaiosilveira/test-driven-development/README.md

 $5 + 10CHF = $10 if rate is 2:1
 ```

 Pull requests were used to implement the code for each chapter, as the continuous integration pipeline would be broken from time to time (whenever we add a new test going through the first step of the cycle, to be specific).
-The table maps each chapter in the book to a specific PR.
+The table below maps each chapter in the book to a specific PR.

 | Chapter                     | Pull request                                                                                                                            |
 | --------------------------- | --------------------------------------------------------------------------------------------------------------------------------------- |